-[8] Piazza Discussion Board: Although we will offer in person live lectures for this term, many learning activities will still be done online.
-We will be using Piazza for class discussion and posting questions and answers.
-The system is highly catered to getting you help fast and efficiently from classmates, the TA, and the instructor.
+[8] Piazza Discussion Board: We will be using Piazza for class discussion and posting questions and answers.
+The system is highly catered to getting you help fast and efficiently from classmates, the TAs, and the instructor.
 Rather than emailing questions to the teaching team, I strongly encourage you to post your questions on Piazza (unless it is personal issue).
 Please respond to questions and help each other whenever you can.
-I will also check new posts regularly (at least twice a week).
-Please find our class page at: https://piazza.com/class/kt37i6ieqan2v4.
-You can also find the piazza discussion board through the Canvas.
+I will also check new posts regularly.
+Please find our class page at: piazza.com/ubc.ca/winterterm22022/psyc1010112021w2.
+You can also find the link to the piazza discussion board in Canvas.
 As well as logistical questions, please post any course content-related questions, comments, or relevant links/materials that you would like to share with other students to one of the Piazza discussion boards.
 From time to time I will post some interesting topics worth discussing or sharing, and you are also strongly encouraged to do so!